vijayvulava/geochem/_sources/34Problems.md

 $$\ce{2 H2O(g) <=> 2 H2(g) + O2(g)
 }$$
-> Using thermodynamic data, calculate the equilibrium constant, $K_p$ for this reaction.
+> Using thermodynamic data, calculate this reaction's equilibrium constant, $K_p$.

 7. The dissolution of silver chloride in water at $\pu{25 ^\circ C}$.